This video on muscle contraction can be helpful with the following text.

 - Therecovery stroke involves the myosin heads detaching from actin and being cocked back into the high energy position to prepare for the next power stroke.

 (a) Calcium binds to Troponin and active site on actin exposed. (b) Myosin binds to Actin forming cross-bridge. (c) Phosphate released in a power stroke causing the myosin head to pivot and releasing ADP/Phosphate group released. (d) ATP attached to myosin head detaching cross bridge. (e) Myosin head hydrolyzed ATP to ADP and phosphate turning myosin back to ready position.

 Relaxation can only occur when Ca2+ is removed from the sarcoplasm.
 Removal of Ca2+ occurs from the actions of SERCA pumps.
-SERCA pumps are primary active pumps that use ATP to pump Ca2+ back into the sarcoplasmic reticulum.
+SERCA stands for "Sarco / Endoplasmic Reticulum Calcium ATPase".
+These pumps are primary active tranporters that use ATP to pump Ca2+ against a gradients as it moves back into the sarcoplasmic reticulum.
 They are concentrated at the terminal cisternae.
 As quickly as calcium escapes through the RYR channel, it is actively put back into the SR. This active pumping is not as quick as diffusion causing the relaxation phase to be longer than the contraction phase.
 In addition, that activity of the SERCA pumps is the largest consumer of ATP consumption in contracting muscle.

 To quickly review, the sliding filament model of muscle contraction explains the fact that when skeletal muscle fibers contract, the individual proteins (actin and myosin) don't shorten.
 Rather, they slide over each other.
 ATP is necessary for the detachment of myosin heads from actin.
 Notice also that when a sarcomere contracts, both the H zone and the light I band shrink in width, while the dark A band doesn't appear to narrow.